The Luftwaffe at Luke

 training spaces at a tuition rate of $30,590 per student.

-graduated on April 17, 1965.
-The transition course replaced the MAP course
+its 11 members graduated on April 17, 1965.
+The transition course replaced

-possible.
-Transition students received just over 16 hours of flying time on
+as closely as possible.
+Transition students received just over 16 hours of

-14 sorties.
-The four phases of training were transition, formation, instrument,
+flying time on 14 sorties.
+The four phases of training were transition, formation,

-and evaluation check.
-The purpose of the course was to transition selected
+instrument, and evaluation check.
+The purpose of the course was to transition

-pilots from GAF F-84 and F-86 aircraft into the F-104G.
-Many of the transition
+selected pilots from GAF F-84 and F-86 aircraft into the F-104G.
+Many of the

 A number of dramatic events occurred during the